jaisor/SmartPoolThermometer/README.md

 * https://grafana.com/docs/grafana/latest/setup-grafana/configure-docker/
 * https://grafana.com/docs/grafana-cloud/quickstart/docker-compose-linux/

-The below instructions are better suited for Desktop (local) install.
-Server deployments should probably use a docker-compose, dedicated users, security, auth, backup and scaling considerations.
+The following instructions are better suited for a "local" install - desktop, raspberry pi, server on LAN.
+Deployments expected to communicate over public internet should use appropriate encryption and authentication configuration.
+Large-scale deployments might also want to leverage a docker-compose, Terraform, etc.

 ### MQTT broker